ObipixelGIT/enumHTTPSSubs/README.md

 # enumHTTPSSubs
-Enumerate subdomains via Certificate Transparency (CT) logs of a target domain and checking if they are live!
+Enumerate subdomains via Certificate Transparency (CT) logs of a target domain and checking if they are live and a great OSINT tool.

 ## How this script works?